If you took a glance at the best Henry Hoover vacuum cleaners, you would have a smile on your face.

 Bagged vacuums are a safer bet for homes that have people with severe dust allergies or breathing difficulties.

 Compared to most other vacuums that are out there right now, Henry Hoover usually only uses about 650 watts of power.

 This makes Henry Hoover vacuums at least three times more energy efficient than standard cylinder vacuums.

-In today’s high energy price climate, Australians could be on the lookout for powerful vacuums that are also cost-effective in operation.
+In today’s high energy price climate, Australians could be on the lookout for cost-effective vacuums.

 Henry makes uses of a highly-efficient filter called the TriTex, which can effectively filter out minute dust particles.

-The reason the TriTex filter works so well is that there are three layers of filtration which do not let anything escape its grasp.
+Three layers of filtration do not let anything escape its grasp.

 Henry claims that with the TriTex, “what goes in, stays in”.

 We have compiled a list of the best Henry Hoover vacuums reviews in Australia.